Quarterstaff (halber stangen) & Halberd

 Roger has also studied pedagogics and teaching methodology at university, alongside of studies in language and language history.

 Since 2016 he is also the chairman of the advisory council of Acta Periodica Duellatorum, a highly distinguished academic magazine dedicated to the research of Historical European Martial Arts.

-He usually teaches at 4-5 events per year and has taught about 40 workshops at some 20 events and training weekends in Europe and the USA, primarily focusing on 16th cent fencing master Joachim Meÿer’s quarterstaff, longsword and dusack, all based on the research and training done in the GHFS class and commonly together with training partners and friends like Mattias Moberg of the GFFG, independent fencer Robert Molin and Kevin Maurer & Chris Vanslambrouck of the MFFG.
+He usually teaches at 6-8 events per year and has taught some 80 workshops at 35 events and training weekends in Europe, the USA, and Africa, primarily focusing on 16th cent fencing master Joachim Meÿer’s quarterstaff, longsword and dusack, all based on the research and training done in the GHFS class and commonly together with training partners and friends like Mattias Moberg of the GFFG, independent fencer Robert Molin and Kevin Maurer & Chris Vanslambrouck of the MFFG.